Simple simulation example

 A model of a single server loss system is such a suitable case.

-This is the simplest classical queuing theory system.
+This is a classic example of the simplest system of queuing theory.

 It should be noted that this is a degenerate case, since there is no queue as such in this system.